Ziadashraf301/Black-Friday/Black-friday--Data-analysis-and-hypothesis-testing-.md

--   The remaining age groups made fewer purchases, with `45,701` purchases made by the age group of `46-50`, `38,501` purchases made by the age group of 51-55, 21,504 purchases made by the age group of 55+, and 15,102 purchases made by the age group of 0-17.
+-   The remaining age groups made fewer purchases, with `45,701` purchases made by the age group of `46-50`, `38,501` purchases made by the age group of 51-55, 21,504 purchases were made by the age group of 55+, and 15,102 purchases were made by the age group of 0-17.

 -   We can target the top 3 age groups more than others.